 Kirtan is an energizing and deep group practice of singing melodic chants that calm our minds and open our hearts.
+We sing mantras which are Sanskrit phrases and syllables that are repeated until integrated into our consciousness.
 We get to taste the space of 'no-thought'.
 We get to taste the space of being enough and having enough.
-It is sung in call-and-response - I sing a line, and the group sings it back.
-I play harmonium and lead the chanting while usually accompanied by guitar, percussion, and other vocalists creating 2 and 3 part harmony with me.
-The musicians who play with me are highly trained professionals who provide exquisite levels of musicality matched with the chants.
-I am continually grateful to be accompanied by a bevy of wonderful and professional musicians including Holly Hartmann (vocals), Charlie Braun (guitar/vocals), Joe Belmont (guitar) and percussionists Charlie Shew, Russ Neiman, Tony Silva, and Antonio Aversano.
-I am also grateful to be co-leading Kirtan/Sound Healing workshops with Ariel Morgana.
+It is sung in call-and-response - I play harmonium and sing a line, and the group sings it back led by Holly Hartmann.
+I am continually grateful to be accompanied by wonderful professional musicians including my wife and singing partner Holly Hartmann (vocals), Kalidasa Joseph Getter (flute, clarinet, sax, melodica), and percussionist Russ Nieman.
 The kirtan melodies are simple.
 All voices are perfect for kirtan because the emphasis is upon opening the heart, not about the perceived quality of your voice.

 For an NBC interview with Dave, click here.
 For YouTube videos and media interviews with Dave Russell, please visit the Media page.

 I lead kirtans (see Calendar) in many settings, mostly in New England.
 My home base is the Yoga Sanctuary in downtown Northampton, MA where I lead Sunday night kirtans regularly.
 Please check my calendar page on this website for details about my events.